 Be sure the value you set for the Search Time Delta In Seconds parameter does not exceed the LDAP search limit of the connected directory server.
 Otherwise, you may receive an error during synchronization and some changes may not be processed.

-Determines how deleted entries in Novell eDirectory or OpenLDAP are synchronized with the Oracle back-end directory.
+Determines how deleted entries in Novell eDirectory or OpenLDAP are synchronized with Oracle Internet Directory.
 If you assign a value of

-Specifies the time difference between the computer that is running the Oracle back-end directory and the computer that is running Novell eDirectory.
-This parameter is necessary because synchronization between the Oracle back-end directory and Novell eDirectory will not function properly if the time on the Novell eDirectory computer is earlier than the time on the Oracle back-end directory computer.
+Specifies the time difference between a computer that is running Oracle Internet Directory and a computer that is running Novell eDirectory.
+This parameter is necessary because synchronization between Oracle Internet Directory and Novell eDirectory will not function properly if the time on the Novell eDirectory computer is earlier than the time on the Oracle Internet Directory computer.
 You assign to this parameter a value in seconds that is equal to the time difference between the two computers.
 The default value is 0.

 Identifies the unique attribute in Novell eDirectory or OpenLDAP that can be used to search for an entry.
 You assign to this parameter a value of